waltermcq/restdemo/README.md

 # REST API Demo

 This repo is for a REST API demo, built using Kotlin, Gradle for build management/dependencies, Ktor web server, and HikariCP / Kotlin Exposed / H2 for the persistence layer.
+Unit testing is done with help from Mockk, and JSONAssert.

 ## How To